-2. Sauté onion in coconut oil till golden brown in a large saucepan.
+2. Sauté the onion in coconut oil till golden brown in a large saucepan.

-3. Add spices, sauté for a minute, stirring constantly.
+3. Add the spices, sauté the spices for a minute, stirring constantly.

-4. Add 1 cup of water and cook for 10 minutes to make flavourful stock.
+4. Add 1 cup of water and cook for 10 minutes to make a flavourful stock.

-5. Chop rest broccoli into 1 inch pieces and carrots into slices.
+5. Chop the broccoli into 1 inch pieces and the carrots into slices.

 6. Pour the stock into a saucepan.

 8. Add just enough water to half cover the vegetable.

 9. Cover with lid and cook for 10 to 15 minutes till almost tender, stirring occasionally.